 Which Seats/Section Offer the Best Value for Money?

 On an average, ticket prices for the best seats in a moderately popular show go upwards of $100.
 That is a big price to pay per ticket, especially if you're a tourist in the city and have other expenses to worry about.
-If you're reluctant to pay a huge amount for your Broadway experience, we have the next best thing for you; value for money seats.
+If you're reluctant to pay a huge amount for your Broadway experience, we have the next best thing for you - value for money seats.

 Seats in the middle orchestra rows G-L are quite good and cost a lot less than the premium orchestra seats.
-Rows C to E in the mezzanine section also offer value for money seats, mostly because of the fine view on offer and price that is charged for them.
+Rows C to E in the mezzanine section also offer value for money seats, mostly because of the fine view on offer and the affordable price that is charged for them.
 In the balcony section, the middle seats in the first row A is pretty reasonably priced.
 While seats in the balcony section should be your last resort, you can still opt for the front row seats since they are amongst the cheapest in the theatre and offer relatively average views of the stage.

-30-Second Takeaway: Walter Kerr Theatre
+30-Second Takeaway: Walter Kerr Theatre Seating Chart

-- As the Ritz, the theater welcomed productions including Mary Stuart (1921) and the Federal Theatre Project’s work.
+- As the Ritz, the theatre welcomed productions including Mary Stuart (1921) and the Federal Theatre Project’s work.
 However, it is best known for housing work by great playwrights including August Wilson’s Pittsburgh Cycle and Tony Kushner’s award-winning Angels in America.

 Buy Discounted Broadway Tickets